jeka-dev/working-examples/springboot-kotlin-reactjs/readme.md

 `jekaw :build` to make a clean build for production (a springboot jar file embedding the client)

-`jekaw :run` to run the jer built
+`jekaw :run` to run the jar built with previous command

 Browse http://localhost:8080 to open the main page once the jar is running.

 ## Development time

-Client application has been scaffolded using ReactJs tool as mentioned in the tutorial mentioned below.
+Client application has been scaffolded using ReactJs tool according the tutorial mentioned below.

 ## Testimonial